-Finished goods, goods-in-process, raw materials, containers and packaging materials Cost is determined using the weighted average method.
+Finished goods, goods-in-process, raw materials, containers and packaging materials, and spare parts and supplies

+Cost is determined using the weighted average method.
 Finished goods and goods-in-process include direct materials and labor, and a proportion of manufacturing overhead costs based on actual goods processed and produced, but excluding borrowing costs.